mhaugrud/msumcspy/_sources/Strings/StringMethods.rst

 The parameters are inserted into the braces in order.

-If you used the suggested inputs, the result is $2.5 discounted by 7% is $2.3249999999999997.
+Using the suggested inputs, the result is $2.5 discounted by 7% is $2.3249999999999997.
 While this is correct, it is not very satisfying.
 We would like the prices to appear with exactly two places to the right of the decimal point.
 But that is not the default way to display floats.

 However, format strings can give further information inside the braces showing how to specially format data.
 In particular floats can be shown with a specific number of decimal places.

 .. admonition:: Correct the program ...

    Type ``:.2f`` inside the first and last set of braces (for the monetary values).
-The output with the suggested inputs is$2.50 discounted by 7% is $2.32.
+With the suggested inputs, the output is  $2.50 discounted by 7% is $2.32.
 Try running with different inputs.